Geometry Definition

 Note: ls -1 lists the files with 1 file per line, i.e. in 1 column.

 The versions avaliable in eic-shell are updated when tagged releases for the geometry are made each month or an update to dependancies installed in eic-shell removes back compatibility with older versions.
+We aim to back support the last 6 months of releases in the container.

 The epic-main directory contains the current ‘nightly build’ of the ePIC geometry, built from the epic repositories main branch every day.